SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/09_Tree✅/SEGMENT_TREE.md

 ### Real-World Applications
-*• Range Sum Queries:* Used in scenarios where t he sum of elements in a given range needs to be calculated frequently.
+*â€¢ Range Sum Queries:* Used in scenarios where t he sum of elements in a given range needs to be calculated frequently.

-*• Range Minimum/Maximum Queries:* Used in scenarios where the minimum or maximum of elements in a given range needs to be found.
+*â€¢ Range Minimum/Maximum Queries:* Used in scenarios where the minimum or maximum of elements in a given range needs to be found.

-*• Interval Scheduling:* Used in scheduling problems where intervals need to be managed efficiently.
+*â€¢ Interval Scheduling:* Used in scheduling problems where intervals need to be managed efficiently.

-*• Image Processing:* Used in image processing algorithms that involve range queries and updates.
+*â€¢ Image Processing:* Used in image processing algorithms that involve range queries and updates.

 This implementation provides a basic structure for a Segment Tree in C#.
 It includes methods for building the tree,